pykale/transparentML/content/01-intro/what-is-ml.md

     a.
 What are the features here?

-    Compare your answer with the reference solution below
+    *Compare your answer with the solution below*

    ```{toggle}
     **profit, number of employees and industry**
    ```
     b.
 What is the target variable?

-   Compare your answer with the reference solution below
+   *Compare your answer with the solution below*

    ```{toggle}
     **CEO's salary**
    ```